 The Chessmaster: He's manipulated events behind the scenes in order to stop the coming apocalypse, including showing Jim Raynor why Kerrigan had to live, and then sending Kerrigan to Zerus—both to become stronger, and also to cleanse the last remaining bit of Amon's dark influence.
 Already the results of his efforts are apparent, and the Bad Future envisioned by the Overmind is looking increasingly unlikely (the vision shows the zerg fighting alongside the hybrid; Kerrigan won't allow that while she lives).

-Dark Is Not Evil: He constantly hides in the Dark, his powers are based on Darkness and Void, and he is the leader of the Dark Templars, but he is pretty much as heroic as Tassardar or Fenix.
+Dark Is Not Evil: He constantly hides in the Dark, his powers are based on Darkness and Void, and he is the leader of the Dark Templar, but he is pretty much as heroic as Tassardar or Fenix.
 Blizzard even stated he was designed with "Darth Vader on the side of the Rebellion" in mind.

 Did You Just Punch Out Cthulhu?: How he's introduced—he permanently kills a Cerebrate, something thought impossible by the Protoss.
-It's what interests Tassadar and eventually leads to the Dark Templars being accepted by the other Protoss.
+It's what interests Tassadar and eventually leads to the Dark Templar being accepted by the other Protoss.

 From a Certain Point of View: Zeratul claims to have served Raszagal for many millennia, an impressive feat, considering he's "only" 635 years old, and Raszagal is barely over 1,000.
 Depending on the revolutionary period of Shakuras compared to Aiur, he could possibly have served Raszagal for many Shakuras-millennia while still being only 635 Aiur-years old.
 Or vice-versa.